Purchase Lease Options & Costs Explained

 How much does a Purchase Lease Option cost?

-If we are acting for the Buyer, so long as it is not complicated, we charge £750 + VAT for the option agreement and £250 + VAT for the management Agreement.
-This also includes the Power of Attorney.
+If we are acting for the Buyer, so long as it is not complicated, we charge £750 + VAT for the Option Agreement and £250 + VAT for the Management Agreement.
+We include the Power of Attorney free of charge.

 If the Option Agreement is complicated, the cost could increase to £1250 + VAT.